bpm-diag/smartRPA/README.md

 The advantages of the UiPath integration is that the generated SW Robot can be easily customized by the end user.

 **NOTE**: In the Action Logger, when selecting a *Microsoft Office* program to log, it will automatically be opened.
 This is required to correctly handle events.
 The opened window should not be closed until logging is completed.

+### Action Logger Only

+If you only want the action logger to record event logs without further analysis, you can find it [here](https://github.com/bpm-diag/smartRPA/tree/action_logger) .
+Please note that this logger is associated with version 1.0 of SmartRPA and has not been updated with the new functionalities (Supervision Feature, Screenshot Feature, Updated Python Libraries) of SmartRPA 2.0.

 ## Error Handling for possible installation errors